We are Aravali

 The 100-meter rule is a trap

 THIS HILL DOES NOT EXIST.
 It is 99 meters tall.
-The law says it must be 100 meters to be saved.
+The new definition says it must be 100 meters to be saved.

 Because it is “too short,” this hill—and most of the Aravali ridges—can be treated as mineable land.
 We say: Nature doesn’t measure in meters.